Spartacus (film): Development

+Writing

+Howard Fast was initially hired to adapt his own novel into a screenplay.
+After 60 days had passed, Kirk Douglas read Fast's first draft, which he described as a "disaster, unusable."
+Pressed for time, and in competition with Brynner's rival project, Douglas turned to Dalton Trumbo, who had been blacklisted as one of the "Hollywood 10".
+Trumbo did not like Fast as he found him to be narrow-minded in his Marxist views, but agreed to write a treatment.
+Trumbo submitted his treatment, which Douglas and Edward Lewis then gave to Fast stating this was their preferred direction for the screenplay.
+Fast refused to follow Trumbo's treatment, so Douglas hired Trumbo to write the final screenplay.
+Lewis was to serve as the front for Trumbo, with the latter receiving payments directed to his pseudonym "Sam Jackson".

-Kirk Douglas insisted that Trumbo be given screen credit for his work, which helped to break the blacklist.
+Douglas insisted that Trumbo be given screen credit for his work, which helped to break the blacklist.
 Trumbo had been jailed for contempt of Congress in 1950, after which he had survived by writing screenplays under assumed names.
-Douglas's intervention on his behalf was praised as an act of courage.
+Douglas publicly announced that Trumbo was the screenwriter of Spartacus.
+Further, President John F. Kennedy publicly ignored a demonstration organized by the American Legion and went to see the film.

 In his autobiography, Douglas states that this decision was motivated by a meeting that Edward Lewis, Stanley Kubrick, and he had regarding whose names to list for the screenplay in the film credits, given Trumbo's shaky position with Hollywood executives.
 One idea was to credit Lewis as co-writer or sole writer, but Lewis vetoed both suggestions.
-Kubrick then suggested that his own name be used.
+Kubrick then suggested that his name be used.
 Douglas and Lewis found Kubrick's eagerness to take credit for Trumbo's work revolting, and the next day, Douglas called the gate at Universal saying, "I'd like to leave a pass for Dalton Trumbo."
 Douglas writes, "For the first time in 10 years, [Trumbo] walked on to a studio lot.
 He said, 'Thanks, Kirk, for giving me back my name.'

-Blacklisting effectively ended in 1960, when it lost credibility.
-Trumbo was publicly given credit for two major films.
-Otto Preminger made public that Trumbo wrote the screenplay for his film Exodus, and Kirk Douglas publicly announced that Trumbo was the screenwriter of Spartacus.
-Further, President John F. Kennedy publicly ignored a demonstration organized by the American Legion and went to see the film.
+In reality, the public announcement of Trumbo's screenwriting credit for Spartacus did not come until August 1960, seven months after producer-director Otto Preminger's January 20, 1960, announcement that he had hired Trumbo to adapt Leon Uris' novel Exodus for the screen.
+Douglas later successfully denied Trumbo credit for the film Town Without Pity, as he worried that his continued association with the screenwriter would hurt his career.